wasmerio/wasmer/examples/plugin-for-example/README.md

 See the `wasmer/examples/plugin.rs` file for the source code of the host system.

 ## Compiling
+_Attention Windows users: WASI target only works with the `nightly-x86_64-pc-windows-gnu` toolchain._
 ```
 # Install an up to date version of Rust nightly
 # Add the target